Constitution & By-Laws

 (i) The President

 (iv) The Secretary

 (v) The Treasurer.

-(4) Each member club and league shall appoint a representative who shall act on the Committee, and complete the same.
+(4) Each member club and league shall appoint a representative who shall act on the Executive Committee, and complete the same;

 22. The Society shall appoint at each Annual General Meeting a Trustee or Trustees who shall serve without remuneration and who shall hold and invest the monies received by the Society in payment for Life Memberships, and the income arising therefrom.

-(1) The elected members of the Executive Committee shall retire from office at the applicable Annual General Meeting at which their successors shall be elected.
+23. (1) The elected members of the Executive Committee shall retire from office at the applicable Annual General Meeting at which their successors shall be elected;

-(4) An election may be by acclamation; otherwise voting for an election shall be by secret ballot.
+(4) An election shall be by acclamation; otherwise voting for an election shall be by secret ballot.

 24. The committee may at any time and from time to time appoint a member to fill a vacancy on the Committee.